vardhan1564/RoadAccidentAnalysis_QlikVIP/README.md

 # All Rights Reserved to me
-        Do not Copy & Paste Any Content of Mine without Permission
+        Do not Copy & Paste Any Content without Permission

 # Reach Out to me :